hiepnm/todos-1/tut.md

 		it would be more natural to specify the order in which the action propagates through the middlewares.
 		This is why I'm changing my middleware declaration to specify them in the order in which the action travels through them.

+18. Applying Redux Middleware
+	using the existing core: applyMiddleware
+	and third party utilities: redux-logger, redux-promise.
+		The applyMiddleware returns something called an enhancer.
+This is the optional last argument to create store.
+If you want to also supply the persistentState, you need to do this before the enhancer.

+QUESTION:
+Tim hieu thu tu dat middleware trong redux app.